w3c/secure-the-web-forward-workshop/papers/web-standards-for-sbom-access.md

 Although this proposal is focused on devices at the end of the supply chain, aspects of the model and approach could be leveraged for more general SBOM discovery scenarios.

-For the SBOM vocabulary, the SPDX standard had defined terms for supporting use cases involving SBOMs as well as many other supply chain relevant use cases.
+For the SBOM vocabulary, the SPDX standard defines terms for supporting use cases involving SBOMs as well as many other supply chain relevant use cases.

 The SPDX standard is a formal ISO standard ([ISO/IEC 5962:2021](https://www.iso.org/standard/81870.html)) as well as an [RDF ontology](https://spdx.org/rdf/terms/) described in the [W3C OWL Ontology language](https://www.w3.org/OWL/).